klesun-misc/random-ideas/bcu_interactive_battle_mechanic.md

 Ok, here is the deal.

 We add a new adventure, like "Interactive Land", where you can only send one cutie at a time.
-Matchmaking takes up to 30 seconds, if opponent not found, you fight with bot.
-When fight starts, the screen Winter markuped for HP battle reports will appear, with a small addition: there is a list of actions for you to choose in the center.
+Matchmaking takes up to 30 seconds, if opponent was not found, you fight with a bot.
+When fight starts, the screen Winter marked-up for HP battle reports will appear, with a small addition: there is a list of actions for you to choose in the center.
 It will consist of three options:

 - Attack (Scissors)
     When you choose it, you deal a damage to enemy, equal to your attack stat, but not less than 1 (no 1-20 roll for now in this design to keep things dead simple)